-General Education Science Fields: 54-60 Ser nester Hours
+General Education Science Fields: 54-60 Se mester Hours

-Biology 20 (30) " "
+Biology 20 (30) " ,,

+or

-Chemistry or 20 (30) ,, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Chemistry 20 (30) "

-Physics 8 ,, "
+Physics 8 " "

-Mathematics (Advanced work) 3-6
+Mathematics (Advanced work) 3-6 11

-Humanities (Advanced work) 6 "
+Humanities (Advanced work) 6 " 27

 The student should take a major in chemistry with biology and mathematics as related fields or a major in biology with chemistry and mathematics as related fields.
 In each program general physics is required and a student may select physics as a related field.